cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLOPT_USERPWD.md

 }
 ~~~

-# %AVAILABILITY%
+# AVAILABILITY

+Always

 # RETURN VALUE

-curl_easy_setopt(3) returns a CURLcode indicating success or error.
+Returns CURLE_OK on success or

-CURLE_OK (0) means everything was OK, non-zero means an error occurred, see
-libcurl-errors(3).
+CURLE_OUT_OF_MEMORY if there was insufficient heap space.